openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 ## Control structures

-Some classical control structures such as `if...else` or `switch`, as well native Python logical operators such as `or` and `not` do not work with vectors.
-Luckily, they all have alternatives, and the only change is in syntax.
+Some usual control structures such as `if...else`, `switch`, and native Python logical operators such as `or` and `not` do not work with vectors.
+Semantically however, they all have alternatives, and the only change is in syntax.

 ### `if` / `else`

-Let's say you want to write something like:
+Let's say you want to write that logically reads as:

 ```py
 # THIS IS NOT A VALID OPENFISCA FORMULA